Compensation for Personal Injury Victims in San Diego

 Medical Expenses

-• Past and Future Costs: Covers hospital stays, surgeries, physical therapy, prescription medications, and any ongoing medical care.
+• Past and Future Costs: Covers ER visits, hospital stays, surgeries, physical therapy, prescription medications, and any ongoing medical care.

 • Specialized Care: Includes costs for rehabilitation, medical devices, home care, or modifications to your living space if your injuries cause long-term disabilities.